 Yes!
-It can be done in a variety of ways by imposing additional restrictions on the inference of polymorphic types for program variables.
+It can be done in a variety of ways by imposing additional restrictions on the inference of polymorphic types for program variables (more restrictions on what bindings qualify as polymorphic.

 The original "solution" in Standard ML relied on "weak type variables" and was/is generally regarded as incomprehensible.
+(Look it up on the web if you are interested.)
 Moreover, many formulations (including the early implementations) of weak type variables are not sound!
 Soundness proofs for a few variants of this system eventually appeared in the mid-90's (ML dates from 1978) including one by our own John Greiner.